gurupunskill/how-india-lives/Queries.md

 35 rows in set (0.00 sec)
 ```

-We then removed redundant columns from the other tables.
+We then removed redundant columns from the other tables and added foreign key constraints.

 ```sql
 mysql> ALTER TABLE hlpca_total DROP State_Name;